Al Horford NBA Playoffs Player Props: Celtics vs. Heat

-Al Horford and his Boston Celtics teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Al Horford and the rest of the Boston Celtics hit the court versus the Miami Heat in the NBA Playoffs on Thursday, at 8:30 PM ET.

-With prop bets in place for Horford, let's dive into some stats and trends to assist you in making good predictions.
+If you'd like to make predictions on Horford's performance, we look at his available prop bets, using stats and trends, below.

 Al Horford Prop Bets vs. the Heat